An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Empirical Results

-We first evaluate the effectiveness of the method using a synthetic dataset of articles of mixed authorship of machine and non-machine.
-Each article is obtained by concatenating small articles to match the prescribed long article length, truncating excess sentences beyond this length.
-Each small article was generated by randomly and independently sampling sentences from the machine-generated article and inserting those into the non-machine-generated article at a random location.
-We denote by $\epsilon$ the average mixing proportion, i.e. the expected number of non-GLM sentences in a document over the total number of sentences in that document.
-Since both articles share the same topic, the mixed article is typically coherent in content hence it is quite challenging to conclude whether the article contains any non-GLM sentences, especially when $\epsilon$ is relatively small.
-As raw data for mixing, we use the three datasets listed below in which every entry has two articles under the same title, one written entirely by a GLM and one written by a human or several humans. \begin{itemize} \item \texttt{Wikipedia Introductions} \cite{aaditya_bhat_2023}.
+We first demonstrate the method's effectiveness using a synthetic dataset of articles of mixed authorship involving GLM and non-GLM text.
+We generated each article by sampling sentences from the non-GLM article and inserting those into the GLM article at random locations.
+Since the GLM and non-GLM articles are on the same topic, the mixed article is typically coherent in content hence the situation simulates well a GLM text edited in a few locations.
+As raw data for mixing, we use the three datasets listed below, in which every entry has two articles under the same title, one written entirely by a GLM and one written by a human or several humans. \begin{itemize} \item \texttt{Wikipedia Introductions} \citep{aaditya_bhat_2023}.
 Each entry corresponds to a Wikipedia article.
-The dataset contains the several first sentences of the Introduction of this article as non-machine text and text generated by GPT3.5 in response to a relevant prompt as machine-generated text.
-We removed from this dataset the entries in which the GLM text is shorter than $15$ sentences. \item \texttt{News Articles} \cite{isarth_2023}.
-Each entry contains a news article, its highlights as provided by human annotators, and an article generated by \GLMmodelname from this article's highlights.
-We removed from this dataset the entries in which the GLM text is shorter than 15 sentences. \item \texttt{Research Abstracts} \cite{sivesind_2023}.
-Each entry contains the abstract of a scientific research paper and text produced by GPT3.5 in response to a prompt requesting a paragraph of text with similar properties. \end{itemize} We report the results of applying the method on synthetic data in Table~\ref{tbl:results}.
-This table shows that our method has non-trivial power even for an editing rate of $10\%$ of the sentences for articles as small as $50$ sentences.
-The power generally increases with the editing rate and the length of the article.
+The dataset contains the several first sentences of the Introduction of this article as non-GLM text and text generated by GPT3-curie in response to a relevant prompt as a GLM-written article.
+We excluded entries from this dataset in which the length of the GLM text was less than $15$ sentences, resulting in a total of $9,821$ remaining entries. \item \texttt{News Articles} \citep{isarth_2023}.
+Each entry contains a news article, its highlights as provided by a human annotator, and an article generated by GPT3.5-turbo from these highlights.
+The dataset has $20,000$ entries. \item \texttt{Scientific Abstracts} \citep{sivesind_2023}.
+Each entry contains the abstract of a scientific research paper and text produced by GPT3.5-turbo in response to a prompt requesting a paragraph of text with similar properties.
+The dataset has $10,000$ entries. \end{itemize} We divided all entries within each dataset into roughly 10 equally sized groups.
+For a given edit ratio and article length, we report on results averaged over $10$ iterations in a cross-validation fashion: In Iteration $i$, we simulated edits only in Group $i$, leaving the other groups unaffected and using them to characterize the null LPPT distribution $G_0$ and estimate $\HC_{1-0.05}$.
+We arranged entries in either group randomly and consolidated them into articles according to the prescribed number of sentences, truncating excess sentences.
+Each article in Group $i$ is then modified by inserting sentences randomly sampled from the corresponding non-GLM articles according to the mixing ratio $\epsilon$.
+We set $\thr_i$, our estimate of $\HC_{1-0.05}$, based on the remaining articles: $\thr_i$ is the $0.95$-th quantile of $\HC$ value of articles not in Group $i$.
+We estimate the power by the fraction of articles in Group $i$ exceeding $\thr_i$.
+We repeat this process for $i=1,...,10$ and report on the average across all groups as the power estimate.